 - The Firefly episode "Ariel" has one of these as the crew prepare for their heist for that episode.
 It includes building a medical shuttle from ship parts found in a junk-yard, getting some med tech uniforms and learning medical jargon.

-- Appears on Top Gear as well, in much the same spirit — usually in the context of something automotive, like prepping for a race or assembling a Caterham 7 kit car.
+- Appears as well, in much the same spirit — usually in the context of something automotive, like prepping for a race or assembling a Caterham 7 kit car.
 Expect a lot of friendly (?) verbal repartee: the presenters quite like taking digs at each other.

 - Quite obviously every single episode of Trading Spaces.